slip-slap/slip-slap.github.io/_posts/2017-02-07-pl-script-cmake-modern-style.md

 4. set(CMAKE\_LINKER\_FLAGS \<linker\_flags\>)
 - target\_linker\_options (\<target\> \[VISIBILITY\] \<linker\_flags\>)

+##### 1.2 include\_directories and target\_include\_directories
+1. include\_directories(x/y): affects directory scope.
+All targets in this CMakeList, as well as those in all subdirectores add after the point of its call, will have the path x/y added to their include path.

+2. target\_include\_directories(target\_name x/y): adds x/y to the include path for target.

+- You want the former one if all of your targets use the include directories in question.
+You want the latter one if the path is specific to a target.
+- if you want finer control of the path's visibility.
+The latter comes from the fact that target\_include\_directores() support the PRIVATE, PUBLIC, and INTERFACE qualifiers.

 #### 2 Targets and Properties
 Modern CMake is all about targets and properties.